inadarei/restagent/README.md

 which  we can make appropriate HTTP-verb call (whether it's GET or PUT or whatever else), without having to worry about the specifics of the verb's way of encoding data (in the URL or HTTP Body).

-That said, sometimes people need to add HTTP query params even during an HTTP call that encodes variables in HTTP body (e.g. POST or PUT).
-Whether we like it or not, consider it RESTful or not, it's allowed in HTTP and a necessary "evil" sometimes.
-That is why param() exists, to allow for such use-cases.
+That said, sometimes we do need to add HTTP query params even during an HTTP call that encodes variables in an HTTP body (e.g. POST or PUT).
+Whether we consider it RESTful or not, it's allowed in HTTP and can be a necessary "evil" sometimes.
+That is why param() exists: to allow for such use-cases.

-However, we do not allow using param() with HTTP GET, because add() method already does what it would do and it would be confusing to get in the business of deciding which method gets priority or how variables are merged if somebody decides to set the same variable through both param() and add().
+However, we do not allow using param() with HTTP GET, because add() method already does what param() would do and it would be confusing to get in the business of deciding which method gets priority or how variables are merged if somebody decides to set the same variable through both param() and add().